squeaktoy/hearth/README.md

 # Workspace Layout

-Hearth's code is divided into many Rust crates in a shared workspace, each of which has a dedicated, purpose function.
-Here are a few specific, important ones to be aware of:
+Hearth's codebase is composed of a single Rust workspace divided into many crates, each with a dedicated purpose.
+Here are a few specific, important crates to be aware of:

 - **hearth-core**: a common library that provides the APIs for plugins, asset loading, the lump store, and runtime building.
 Because the `hearth-core`